Constructing cospectral hypergraphs: Constructing cospectral hypergraphs using matrix representation

 \subsection{Acknowledgements}

 We thank Utku Okur and Joshua Cooper for carefully reading the manuscript and pointing out the distinction between cospectrality and $E$-cospectrality of tensors.
+We also thank the anonymous referees for their useful feedback.
 Aida Abiad is partially supported by FWO (Research Foundation Flanders) via the grant 1285921N.
 This research is supported by NWO (Dutch Research Council) via an ENW-KLEIN-1 project (OCENW.KLEIN.475).